Apocynum androsaemifolium

 Apocynum androsaemifolium, the fly-trap dogbane or spreading dogbane, is a flowering plant in the Gentianales order.
-It is common in North America.
+It is common across Canada and much of the United States excepting the deep southeast.

 Description

 Apocynum androsaemifolium is a perennial herb with branching stems, hairs on the underside of the leaves, and no hair on the stems.
 It grows to 20-30 cm, exceptionally 50 cm.
 Milky sap appears on broken stems.

 Its leaves appear as pointed ovals, with entire leaf margins and alternate venation.
 Pairs of pink flowers bloom at the end of stalks between June and September.
 Two seed pods 12.5-17.5 cm in length contain silky-haired seeds.